Technigo/project-business-site/README.md

 I used the picture-tag for the header img, but switched in the end.
 It looked better with the background img, and was easier to style.
 I kept the picture-tag in the code for my own remembering.

+I am proud of figuring out the accordion, and that I took the time to practice som grid in the footer.
+I am also pleased that I went with the background img, even though it felt like a simpler way to code.
+But hey - maybe thats good.

-If I had more time I want to try using a video instead, and I want to style the footer with grid containers.
+If I had more time I want to try using a video instead.
 I would like to improve the + and - signs at the accordion, they dont look 100% to me.

 I also have a problem with the widht of the boxes in screen mode.
-Of course I woult want to fit it.
 The form-box isnt as wide as I would like.
-Ive played around with margins and flows, but settled for the version that looked best.
+Ive played around with margins and flows, but will leave it like it is.
+It looks good to me.

 ## View it live